OGGM/oggm/docs/input-data.rst

     While each downloaded zip file is ~200mb in size, they are ~2.9Gb large after decompression!

-The raw, coarse (0.5°) dataset is then downscaled to a higher resolution grid (CRU CL v2.0 at 10' resolution) following the anomaly mapping approach described by Tim Mitchell in his `CRU faq`_ (Q25).
+The raw, coarse (0.5°) dataset (CRU TS v4.04 at 0.5° resolution) is then downscaled to a higher resolution grid (CRU CL v2.0 at 10' resolution) following the anomaly mapping approach described by Tim Mitchell in his `CRU faq`_ (Q25).
 Note that we don't expect this downscaling to add any new information than already available at the